zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/auto-history.md

 ## Definition

-**Microsoft.EntityFrameworkCore.AutoHistory** is a plugin for Microsoft.EntityFrameworkCore to support automatically recording data changes history.
+**Microsoft.EntityFrameworkCore.AutoHistory** is a plugin for Microsoft.EntityFrameworkCore to support automatically recording data change history.

-AutoHistory records all the data changing history in a table named `AutoHistories`, this table will recording data UPDATE, DELETE history.
+AutoHistory records all the data change history in a table named `AutoHistories`, this table will record data UPDATE, DELETE history.

 ## Enable AutoHistory

-To enable the automatic recording change history, override the **OnModelCreating** method in your DbContext class and call **EnableAutoHistory()** extension method with ModelBuilder object.
+To enable the automatic recording of change history, override the **OnModelCreating** method in your DbContext class and call **EnableAutoHistory()** extension method with ModelBuilder object.

 ```csharp